EarthByte/pyBacktrack/docs/pybacktrack_backtrack.rst

 .. note:: A built-in dynamic topography model can be specified using the ``-ym`` command-line option (run ``python -m pybacktrack.backtrack --help`` to see all options), or
           using the *dynamic_topography_model* argument of the :func:`pybacktrack.backtrack_and_write_well` function.

 .. note:: It is also possible to specify your own dynamic topography model.
-This can be done by providing your own text file containing a column of ages (Ma) and a
+          This can be done by providing your own grid list text file with the first column containing a list of the dynamic topography grid filenames
+          (where each filename should be relative to the directory on the list file) and the second column containing the associated grid times (in Ma).
+          You'll also need the associated static-polygons file, and one or more associated rotation files.
-          corresponding column of sea levels (m), and specifying the name of this file to the ``-y`` command-line option or to the *dynamic_topography_model* argument of the :func:`pybacktrack.backtrack_and_write_well` function.
+          The grid list filename, static-polygons filename and one or more rotation filenames are then specified using the ``-y`` command-line option (run ``python -m pybacktrack.backtrack --help`` to see all options), or to the *dynamic_topography_model* argument of the :func:`pybacktrack.backtrack_and_write_well` function.